• Skip to primary navigation

 A good no churn ice cream recipe will have steps to do all the same things.
 In this recipe, adding condensed milk to limit ice crystals and whipping cream for aeration creates a smooth, creamy ice cream with no ice cream maker required!

 How are we getting that delicious, cinnamon-y graham cracker flavor?
 We're soaking a whole sleeve of them in heavy cream!
 The flavor infuses with the cream, kind of like cereal milk.
-Once the cream is whipped, sweetened condensed milk and leftover soaked graham crackers are folded in for the best flavor ever.

 Jump to: